LOADING YOUR PAGE

 Is the Handbook of MRI Technique Course available in the UK, USA and Australia?

-It is not only available - it is free of charge!
-It is bundled together with the MRI in Practice Online Course.
+Yes, it is bundled together with the MRI in Practice Online Course.
 It is not available as a stand-alone course.

 NHS Procurement, Preferred Suppliers, Purchase Orders and Shared Business Services (SBS)